-During construction, activities undertaken on site may have temporary adverse impacts on vehicle travellers and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-Road users will be informed of works through a media release, which will provide details of construction dates and times.
-The works will be of short duration (4-days) and there are no pedestrian facilities within the scheme.
+During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
+Local residents will be notified of works via letter drop and road users will be informed of works through a media release, which will provide details of construction dates and times.
+The works will be of short duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Local residents will be notified of the impending works.
-Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site (if required). - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Works will be carried out during daylight hours. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site (if required). - A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
+The TMP will ensure that there is no severance of community assets, access routes or residential development. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR Scotland's social media platforms.